 A 401(k) is a common type of retirement account that’s available through an employer.
 For the most part, these accounts are funded with pre-tax dollars.
 As a result, you typically won’t pay taxes on that money until you withdraw it in retirement.
 These accounts also come in a Roth variation, which is the opposite of the aforementioned setup.
 More specifically, a Roth 401(k) allows you to avoid taxes in retirement by paying for them upfront.

 The IRS imposes a cap on how much you can contribute to your 401(k) on an annual basis.
 This is called the 401(k) contribution limit.
-Here are the rules for 2022.
-We also compare them with 2021/2020 limits:
+Here are the rules for 2022 and 2023:

 |401(k) Contribution Limits: 2023 vs.2022|